-The research was based on a survey done in 2022-23 in order to 'analyzing constraint and suggestion of respondents regarding dairy management practices in semi-urban and rural areas'.
-The process of area and respondents selection were as; At the first stage the list of all the semi-urban villages situated near the pacca road within 5 K.M. from Nagar Palika boundary of district headquarter were selected then four semi-urban villages namely; Bilanda, Gajipur, Ashothar and Haswa has selected randomly from the Uttar Pradesh state and Fatehpur district were selected purposively for the study.
-In the same manner, four villages namely Chhichni, Ramwa, Ekari and Fatehpur situated beyond 05 kilometers from Nagar Palika boundary of the same state and district were selected purposively for the study.
-At last stage of sampling, 15-15 respondents from each selected semi-urban and rural villages were selected randomly to constitute 120 samples (60 semi-urban + 60 rural).
+The research was based on a survey done in 2022-23 in order to 'analyzing constraint and suggestion of respondents regarding dairy management practices in semi-urban and rural areas of district Fatehpur of Uttar Pradesh that was selected randomly under descriptive reaearch design'.
+The process of area and respondents selection were as; At the first stage the list of all the semi-urban villages situated near the pacca road within 5 K.M. from Nagar Palika boundary of district headquarter were selected then four semi-urban villages namely; Bilanda, Gajipur, Ashothar and Haswa has selected randomly from the Fatehpur district of Uttar Pradesh state were selected purposively for the study.
+In the same manner, four villages namely Chhichni, Ramwa, Ekari and Fatehpur city situated beyond 05 kilometers from Nagar Palika boundary of the same district and state were selected purposively for the study.
+At last stage of sampling, 15 respondents from each selected semi-urban and rural villages were selected randomly to constitute 120 samples (60 semi-urban + 60 rural) respondents were dairy farmer.
 Data were collected by researcher through an interview schedule method by open ended response of respondents.
-An appropriate statistics measures has been used to draw inferences.
+An appropriate statistics measures percentage & rank order has been used to draw inferences.